Controlled KK-theory, and a Milnor exact sequence: Paths of projections

-(a tensor factor of $\ell^2$ comes from the infinite multiplicity assumption, and we use an identification $\ell^2=\ell^2\otimes\ell^2$ to split off an extra tensorial factor of $\ell^2$).
+for some representation $\sigma:A\to \LL(F)$: here, a tensor factor of $\ell^2$ comes from the infinite multiplicity assumption, and we use an identification $\ell^2=\ell^2\otimes\ell^2$ to split off an extra tensorial factor of $\ell^2$.
 We record some useful observations arising from this as a lemma.

-\begin{lemma} Let $\pi:A\to \LL(E)$ be a substantial representation.
-Arising from a decomposition as in line \eqref{hb}, there are unital inclusions
+\begin{lemma} Let $\pi:A\to \LL(E)$ be a graded, balanced, infinite multiplicity representation.
+Arising from a decomposition as in line \eqref{hb}, there are canonical unital inclusions

 as the the $C^*$-subalgebras